uncc-visionlab/OpenGLDepthRenderer/python/README.md

 "pip install bpy-4.1.0a0-cp311-cp311-manylinux_2_31_x86_64.whl"

 From a console with some python 3.11 virtual environment activated.

-Hope to make progress on this today.
+A couple of notes.

+  -  I have been running the python code from the python folder.
+  -  Due to a unexpected interface issue you cannot move the mouse during the calculation as it will move the scene and cause the calculation to occur with the wrong pose.
+This is something fixable but, for now, please do not move your mouse during the program execution.